Author, Mathematician, Artist

 My thriller is in the process of publishing with Black Opal Books, so it's a good time to introduce myself to my future readers.

-I was born in the former Soviet Union, in the republic of Ukraine.
+I was born in the former USSR, in the republic of Ukraine.
 Although an exceptional student in applied mathematics and science, I think I was born with a creative zest and the love of arts.

-After finishing my university degree in mathematics and computer programming in the Ukrainian city of Dnipro, I was assigned my first job in the central part of Russia, within a scientific engineering industry.
+After finishing my university degree in mathematics and computer programming in a Ukrainian city, I was assigned my first job in the central part of Russia, within a scientific engineering industry.
 My subsequent career took me to the very Far East of Russia where I learned new skills, adjusted to the Far East culture of Russia and brought up two children.
 The experience of living in the snowy and cold climate, with the temperatures dropping to -30C in winter shaped the rest of my life when I returned to Ukraine.

 Later on, I had a successful 20 year career as a Director of a Job Centre in a Ukrainian town.
 I used my skills dealing with people to ensure employment was found, giving me great satisfaction in helping others.